Semantic Labeling for Third-Party Cybersecurity Risk Assessment: A Semi-Supervised Approach to Intent-Aware Question

-where $P_{c,i}$ indicates the degree to which question $q_i$ belongs to cluster $C_c$.\footnote{PCM memberships are not normalized across clusters; we therefore treat them as degrees of association rather than probabilities.}

-To convert soft memberships into discrete (possibly overlapping) clusters, we threshold memberships on a per-cluster basis.
-Specifically, for each cluster $c$, we select a membership threshold $\tau_c$ automatically using elbow (knee) detection on the sorted membership scores $\{P_{c,i}\}_{i=1}^{n}$ \cite{DBLP:conf/icdcsw/SatopaaAIR11}.
-This avoids dataset-specific manual tuning and adapts to the skewed similarity distributions often observed in compliance question repositories.
-When no clear elbow is detected, we conservatively fall back to the minimum membership value to avoid discarding potentially relevant associations.
+To construct discrete groups, memberships are thresholded per cluster using elbow (knee) \cite{DBLP:conf/icdcsw/SatopaaAIR11} detection on sorted scores, with fallback to the minimum membership when no elbow is detected.
+This avoids dataset-specific manual tuning and adapts to the skewed similarity distributions observed in compliance question repositories.
+Algorithm~\ref{alg:elbow_grouping} summarizes this grouping procedure and produces overlapping clusters $C$ for LLM annotation.